)

 Average Rates With a Ticket

 Disclaimer: Table data sourced from real-time quotes from Compare.com's 50-plus partner insurance providers.
-Actual quotes may vary based on the policy buyer's unique driver profile.Causing an accident has an even greater effect on your auto insurance premiums.
-A single at-fault accident causes national average rates to increase by 41%, according to our research.
+Actual quotes may vary based on the policy buyer's unique driver profile.Insurance rates jump significantly after a car accident.
+At-fault accidents signal to your insurer that you’re a risky driver and are more likely to file future claims.
+A single at-fault accident increases average rates by 40% nationwide, according to our research.

 Average Rates With an Accident